 When will the next Venice Film Festival run?

-Which films will screen for the next Festival?
+Which films will screen at the next Festival?

 How many sections are there in the line-up?

 The independent and parallel sections include the International Critics’ Week (SIC) and the Giornate degli autori - Venice Days, these sections having their own regulations.